Bio of Things

 My thatch - unlike my patience - is thinning.

-This is my lighthouse and my head.
+This is the lighthouse of my head.

 A QUICK AND FINAL NOTE